Utah Solar Company Broadens the Purpose of Renewable Energy Abroad

 A Ugandan child sits in his room, craning his neck upward and fixing his eyes upon the inextinguishable light radiating from the lightbulb atop his desk, revealing a gaze as emboldened as it is impassioned by the mind behind it.
 “I feel like I’m looking up into heaven,” he remarks.
 He knows he’s inside his room with a roof above his head, but no longer feels he can be kept inside anything.

 His experience is now shared by many other children and families in Uganda, and Go Solar International is the company behind it.

 Where many solar executives see only room for profit and business growth, Keven Jensen sees energy independence, better education for underprivileged children and the elimination of poverty.

 Go Solar International’s founding purpose ranks among the most unique and practical applications of solar power.
-For every home solar installation completed in Reno, Nevada and Utah (Go Solar Group’s current commercial markets in America), the equivalent is contributed in Ugandan shillings for a home solar system via Go Solar International, which equates to enormous impact for what equates to only $100 USD in expenses.
+For every home solar installation completed in Go Solar Group’s current commercial markets in America, the equivalent is contributed in Ugandan shillings for a home solar system via Go Solar International, which equates to enormous impact for only $100 USD.

 “That’s one example of why even a small impact can go a long way in Uganda and other educationally underprivileged areas.
 In fact, $100 USD could power everything the average Ugandan home needs for quite some time.
 That’s a small amount to pay for such a vital resource.
 Where would you and I be without the light we needed to study for exams or cram into the wee hours before midterms and final exams?”
 Jensen continues.

 Although two separate companies, Go Solar Group and Go Solar International have the same objective, each delivering the impact in separate locations.

 “The goal is not to make a profit,” Keven Jensen asserts.
 “The goal is to perpetuate access to affordable power, which will involve the energy independence solar provides moving forward.”